jbcodeforce/jbcodeforce.github.io/docs/architecture/flow-architectures.md

 * real-time stateful systems: *Digital twins* are software agents supporting the problem domain in a stateful manner.
 Behavior is supported by code or rules, and relationship between agents.
 Agents can monitor the overall system state.
 [Swim.ai](https://www.swim.ai/) builds its model dynamically from the event stream and provides built-in machine learning capabilities that enable both continuous learning and high performance model execution

+Mainstream adoption of flow itself will be five to ten years from now 2020.
+Flow will have to prove that it meets security criteria for everything from electronic payments to health-care data to classified information.
+The CNCF’s CloudEvents specification, for instance, strongly suggests payloads be encrypted.
+There is no single approach to defining an event with encryption explicitly supported that can be read by any event-consuming application (MQTT, AMQP, have different encryption and TLS add more for TCP connection).

+Consumers need assurances that the data they receive in an event is valid and accurate, a practice known as **data provenance**.

+> Data provenance is defined as “a record of the inputs, entities, systems, and processes that influence data of interest, providing a historical record of the data and its origins"

+Provenance has to maintained by the producer as a checksum number created by parsing the event data, and encrypted by the producer's key.
+CloudEvent has metadata about the message.
+When sent to Kafka they are immutable record.
+Now the traceability of the consumers in kafka world is a major challenge.
+Blockchain may also be used to track immutable record with network parties attest its accuracy.

+Applying the concept of data loose value over time, it is important to act on data as early as possible, close to creation time.
+After a period of time data becomes less valuable.

+Two time factors are important in this data processing: **latency** (time to deliver data to consumers) and **retention** (time to keep data).
+For latency try to reduce the number of network segment between producer and consumers.
+Considering edge computing as a way to bring event processing close to the source.
+The event processing add time to the end to end latency.
+Considering constraining the processing time frame.

+*Retention* is a problem linked to the business requirements, and we need to assess for each topic how long an event is still valuable for the consumers.
+Not keeping enough events will impact correctness of consumer state, projection views... keeping for too long, increase the cost of storage, but also the time to rebuild data projection.

+Finally, producers will want to trust that only authorized consumers are using the events they produce.
+Also it may be possible to imagine a way to control the intellectual property of the data so producer can keep its ownership.
+Data consumption should be done via payment like we do with music subscription.

+## Flow patterns:

+### Collector pattern

+The Collector pattern is a pattern in which a single consumer subscribes to topics from multiple producers.

+### Distributor pattern

+Each event in a stream is distributed to multiple consumers.
+It could be a hard problem to solve when doing it across geographically distributed systems.
+Edge computing can be used to distribute streaming endpoints closer to the consumers that need those streams.
+Alternate is to moving the event processing close to the source.
+For many Distributor use cases, partitioning the data by region is probably smart, and flow interfaces will need to take this into account.

+### Signal pattern

+The Signal pattern is a general pattern that represents functions that exchange data between actors based on a distinct function or process, in can be seen as a traffic cop.
+ It supports multiple producers and multiple consumers.
+The signal pattern is supported by multiple event processing each handling one aspect of the event processing.

+Stream processing may route event streams between several distributed edge computing services as well as core shared services, but then we need management layer to get global view of the systems.
+They need to be integrated into observability tool.
+But the "single pane of glass" is often a lure as distributed systems require distributed decision-making.
+More local solutions are more agile, flexible and better address local problems for improved resilience.

+One of the challenge of complex adaptive systems is that any agent participating in the system has difficulty seeing how the system as a whole operates, because of its limited connections to other neighbor agents.

+### Facilitator pattern

+A specialized form of Signal pattern, facilitator is a "broker" to match producers' events to consumers' demands.
+It is like matching sellers with buyers.